CSCfi/csc-user-guide/docs/cloud/pouta/persistent-volumes.md

     sudo parted -l

 Similar to the previous persistent volume creation you can identify the volume based on its size.
-First mount the path othewise it will through an error:
+First mount the volume at the usual path:

     sudo mount /dev/vdb /media/volume

-Now you can check the status of the volume in a mounted XFS filesystem using the following command:
+Finally we need to grow the filesystem of the volume, so that the additional space can be used.
+Assuming that the filesystem in the volume is xfs, we can grow the filesystem with the following command:

     sudo xfs_growfs /dev/vdb

+To verify that the filesystem has now the expected size, you can use the following command:

+    sudo xfs_info /dev/vdb

+By multiplying the block size (_bs_) by the number of blocks in the filesystem (_blocks_), you will obtain the size of the filesystem in bytes.